 The Plan provides for investment in the Hudson Global Stock Fund.
-As of December 31, 2017 and 2016, approximately 2% of the Plan's total net assets were invested in the Hudson Global Stock Fund.
+As of December 31, 2018 and 2017, approximately 1% and 2%, respectively, of the Plan's total net assets were invested in the Hudson Global Stock Fund.
 The underlying value of the Hudson Global Stock Fund is dependent upon a number of factors including macro-economic conditions, interest rates, the Company's financial performance, and the market's evaluation of such performance.